fedora-python/fedora-python/docs/plans/default-python-module.rst

 For mutable modular systems, the selection between these alternatives will be made using the module system.

-For mutable traditional systems, the selection between these alternatives be made using (TBD between plain old mutually conflicting RPMs and the alternatives system)
+For mutable traditional systems, the selection between these alternatives will be made using (TBD between plain old mutually conflicting RPMs and the alternatives system)

 For integrated Fedora environments (e.g Fedora Workstation, Fedora Workstation,